 What makes USU's program different?

-The current USU School of Veterinary Medicine already stands out by providing students with hands-on large animal experience from the very start of their education.
+The USU College of Veterinary Medicine already stands out by providing students with hands-on large animal experience from the very start of their education.
 Facilities like the Animal Science Farm Complex and Caine Dairy Education and Research Center offer opportunities to work with, horses, cattle, goats, and more, while collaborations with Utah veterinarians provide broad and practical small animal experience.
 USU is also home to the Utah Veterinary Diagnostic Laboratory, which serves veterinarians and animal owners throughout the state and provides students with pathology laboratory and research experience.

 Will there be a veterinary hospital on campus that treats patients?